Barrel of oil equivalent

-A commonly used multiple of the BOE is the kilo barrel of oil equivalent (kboe or kBOE), which is 1,000 BOE.
-Other common multiples are the million barrels per day, MMboed (or MMBOED, MMboepd, where MM denotes a million), used to measure daily production and consumption, and the BBOe (also BBOE) or billion barrels of oil equivalent, representing 109 barrels of oil, used to measure petroleum reserves.
+Due to the risk of confusion The Society of Petroleum Engineers recommends in their style guide that abbreviations or prefixes M or MM are not used for barrels of oil or barrel of oil equivalent, but rather that thousands, millions or billions are spelled out.
+Common prefixes for readers familiar with the metric system are k for thousand, M for million and G for billion while other readers might be more familiar with M for thousand, MM for million and B for billion.
+All those multiples are commonly combined with barrel of oil equivalent from the level of individual production units output per day to level of petroleum reserves.

-Metric regions (consisting of all nations except the United States) commonly use the tonne of oil equivalent (TOE), or more often million TOE (MTOE).
-Since this is a measurement of weight, any conversion to barrels of oil equivalent depends on the density of the oil in question, as well as the energy content.
+Metric regions commonly use the tonne of oil equivalent (toe), or more often million toe (Mtoe).
+Since this is a measurement of mass, any conversion to barrels of oil equivalent depends on the density of the oil in question, as well as the energy content.
 Typically 1 tonne of oil has a volume of 6.8 to 7.5 oilbbl.
-The United States EIA suggests 1 TOE has an average energy value of 39.68 e6Btu.
+The United States EIA suggests 1 toe has an average energy value of 39.68 e6Btu.